code-423n4/2023-07-amphora-findings/data/kaveyjoe-G.md

 4 .
 Target :https://github.com/code-423n4/2023-07-amphora/blob/main/core/solidity/contracts/utils/UFragments.sol

-Use SafeMath Library:  importe the SafeMath library from OpenZeppelin and replaced direct arithmetic operations with safe math functions to prevent potential overflows and underflows.
+- Use SafeMath Library:  importe the SafeMath library from OpenZeppelin and replaced direct arithmetic operations with safe math functions to prevent potential overflows and underflows.

-Consolidate State Updates: In the transfer functions (transfer, transferAll, transferFrom, and transferAllFrom),  consolidate state updates to minimize redundant storage writes.
+- Consolidate State Updates: In the transfer functions (transfer, transferAll, transferFrom, and transferAllFrom),  consolidate state updates to minimize redundant storage writes.

-Simplifie Division Operations: replace direct division operations with the div function from SafeMath to ensure correct rounding.
+- Simplifiy Division Operations: replace direct division operations with the div function from SafeMath to ensure correct rounding.

-Remove Unused Function: The increaseAllowance function was remove as it can be replace by the standard approve function.
+- Remove Unused Function: The increaseAllowance function was remove as it can be replace by the standard approve function.

-Reorganize Function Order:  reorganize the functions for better readability and to group related functions together.
+- Reorganize Function Order:  reorganize the functions for better readability and to group related functions together.

-Use SafeMath in permit Function:  use add instead of + and sub instead of - in the permit function to ensure safe arithmetic.
+- Use SafeMath in permit Function:  use add instead of + and sub instead of - in the permit function to ensure safe arithmetic.

 Here's an optimized version of the UFragments contract includes some gas-saving improvements: